bartbutenaers/node-red-contrib-multipart-stream-encoder/README.md

 Keep in mind that - when having a separate stream for each client - it might be necessary that the flow keeps track of the responses that are being closed.
 When client A connects, the flow will start a stream A' for that client.
 Some time later another client B connects, so the flow will start a new stream B'.
 However when one of these clients disconnects from our flow, it has become useless to keep on sending data to the encoder node (for that specific client): it is just a waste of resources...
 This can be solved by reacting to messages on the encoder node's output port: *as soon as a client disconnects, an output message will be generated* (with the response object in the `msg.res` field).

 ## Camera images in the dashboard
+Until now we have explained how the flow can produce a continous stream of data.
+Now let's explain how these streams can be displayed in the dashboard, to display fluent video.

 ### Push images to \<img> tag via websocket
-The easiest way is to push (base64 encoded) images directly in a template node:
+When no streaming is available, images can be displayed by pushing (base64 encoded) images directly in a template node:

 ![Websocket img](https://raw.githubusercontent.com/bartbutenaers/node-red-contrib-multipart-stream/master/images/websocket_img.png)
 ```